AP US History Practice Test: Period 6 (1865–1898)

 Question 1

-Questions 1–2 refer to the following excerpt from an article describing the annexation of Hawaii in 1893:
+Questions 1–2 refer to the following excerpt:

 “On one side, an ill-advised queen, seeking by intrigue and by unwise, if not disreputable, alliances to save her nationality, but supported by the passionate instincts of nearly the whole Hawaiian people; and on the other side a foreign population, who had in many cases assumed the duties of citizenship without realizing the extent of its responsibilities, and who proclaimed that the commercial interests of the foreign-born must outweigh the national interests of the Hawaiian-born citizen.”